SeaOfNodes/Simple/chapter09/README.md

 to the JOIN.
 A fix is to compute a JOIN (not a MEET) over the two Nodes' types.

-## Post-Parse Iterate
+## Post-Parse Iterative Peepholes

-The post-Parse Iterate algorithm iterates the peepholes to a fixed point - so no more peepholes apply.
+The post-Parse `IterOptim` iterates the peepholes to a fixed point - so no more peepholes apply.
 This should be linear because peepholes rarely (never?)  increase code size.
 The graph should monotonically reduce in some dimension, which is usually size.
 It might also reduce in e.g. number of MulNodes or Load/Store nodes, swapping out more "expensive" Nodes for cheaper ones.

-The theorectical overall worklist is mindless just grabbing the next thing and doing it.
+The theoretical overall worklist is mindless just grabbing the next thing and doing it.
 If the graph changes, put the neighbors on the worklist.
 Lather, Rinse, Repeat until the worklist runs dry.